mui/material-ui/docs/data/base/components/input/input.md

 When using Textarea Autosize, the height of the `<textarea>` element dynamically matches its content unless you set the `rows` prop.
 To set minimum and maximum sizes, add the `minRows` and `maxRows` props.

-The following demo shows how to insert a Textarea Autosize component into an Unstyled Input so that its height will grow with the length of the content:
+The following demo shows how to insert a Textarea Autosize component into an Unstyled Input so that its height grows with the length of the content:

 {{"demo": "InputMultilineAutosize.js"}}